msb1/covid19-tracker-fitter/README.md

 <h3>covid19-tracker-fitter</h3>
 <h6>Download daily Johns Hopkins COVID19 data, track and fit deaths to sigmoid like function.
-Data is updated at 8pm EST each day.
-Hospitalization data has not been available each day so it is not included at present but will be added in upcoming days.</h6>
+Also use data from NY State to fit
+coefficients for SEIR (QP) viral transmission model using LMA and Hamiltonian (Markov Chain) Monte Carlo Data is updated at 8pm EST each day.</h6>

-<h6>Note: there have been dramatic adjustments to the deaths attributed
-to COVID19 in several states, especially in New York.
+<h6>Note: there have been dramatic adjustments to the deaths attributed to COVID19 in numerous states, especially in New York.
 This of course significantly changes model predictions.
-Hopefully, this is honest reporting but there are issues of concern which stem from adding many deaths to the COVID19 count without knowledge of whether COVID19 was involved - e.g., no COVID19 testing was done in numerous recently added deaths.
-Official CDC Guidance is guidance for coding COVID-related deaths is as follows: any death where the disease “caused or is *assumed* to have caused or *contributed to* death.”
+Hopefully, this is honest reporting but there are issues of concern which stem from adding many issues not standard in causal death reporting.
+Dr. Deborah Birx, CDC Coronavirus Coordinator has expressed concern as have many other prominent researchers, physicians and coroners.</h6>
-Confirmed lab tests are not required.
-(And also it is hoped that this is not being done to get close to the latest model estimates and support the current USA shutdown.)</h6>

-<h6>Note: Examination of NY data in particular show addition of ~1700 nursing home deaths attributed to COVID19 a few days ago.
-Similarly other states
-show considerable variation in death rate reporting.
-It is also noted that deaths are reported on a daily basis but that each death may have occurred on any day up to 10 days prior.</h6>

 <h4>CovidTracker.ipynb</h4>
 <ol>